Scottish Word: Hielan.

 C’mon Elsa yer findin them big white gowans sharrow I ken, and thiv grown raff, so tak this yett here tae my better meadow.
 Ah ken weel massel what they taste like, mha partner adds them … Continue reading Sharrow.

-Consider yersel telt. yer no using my coo tae play fitba wi heids.
+Consider yersel telt.
+Yer no using my coo tae play fitba wi heids.
 I dinni care that it saftens them up fur ye and shoogles oot the een.
 Dae the wark yersel.
 A heid as a … Continue reading Fitba.

 Yon jug’s his preferred recipe.
 He maks it fae the pot beer oot o the still ahn adds a guid helpin o foreshot tae shairpen the taste tae his liking.
 Ah dinni grudge it, he’s bin … Continue reading Foreshot.